-Qualified mortgage interest means that you paid interest on a mortgage, which is secured, by your main home or a second home, that is not used for rental or business activity.
-The deduction can be limited by the amount of the loan and the use.
+Qualified mortgage interest means that you paid interest on a mortgage, which is secured by your main home or second home that is not used for rental or business activity.
+You can claim a mortgage interest tax deduction, but it can be limited by the amount of the loan and the use.
 However, your income does not limit it.

 Amounts that are points are also deductible, but only in the year, they are paid and if the loan is secured by the main home and the proceeds were used to purchase, build, or improve the home.
 The points must be spread over the life of the loan if they were paid in place of amounts that ordinarily stated separately on the settlement statement.

 Real property taxes are deducted on Form 1040, Schedule A. In order to be deducted; they have to be assessed as a percentage of the value of the home.
 In addition, they must go into the taxing authority’s general fund.
 If they were paid in exchange for a special project that increased the value, they cannot be deducted.